bruegmann/themify-cli/README.md

 # Themify

-CLI that helps you to add Bootstrap CSS and customize it.
+CLI that helps you to add Blue Web or Bootstrap CSS and customize it.

 ## Install